pegasystems/charlatan/README.md

 # Charlatan

-Charlatan (from Dutch _zooi_ - mess, chaos) is a library created for Apache Kafka in order to substitute real zookeeper with zookeeper imitation.
+Charlatan is a library created for Apache Kafka in order to substitute real zookeeper with zookeeper imitation.

 ## Motivation
 Kafka is a great product, but it requires running Zookeeper cluster.
 This means that to manage